ftsrg/gamma/plugins/headless/docs/headless-gamma-webserver.md

  - **GET**
 	- **list** `/gamma/workspace/{workspace}/project/{project}` - Lists all files found in the project in the given workspace.
 	- **status** `/gamma/workspace/{workspace}/project/{project}/status` -  Gets the status of the project in the given workspace.
 It returns with a simple text, indicating the status of the project: `Done`, `Ready` or `Failure`.
 	- **getLogs** `/gamma/workspace/{workspace}/logs` - Retrieves the logs of a workspace.
 This can be saved as a text file.
-Example of logs: `!SESSION 2021-06-29 14:55:23.794 ----------------------------------------------- eclipse.buildId=unknown java.version=11.0.11 java.vendor=Oracle Corporation
-BootLoader constants: OS=win32, ARCH=x86_64, WS=win32, NL=hu_HU
-Framework arguments:  workspace info
-Command-line arguments:  -os win32 -ws win32 -arch x86_64 -consoleLog -data D:/2-Programming/Work/BME2021/MUNKA/theta_workspaces/f4048f0b-3e81-41fb-b8f8-fa79e7b3606b workspace info
-!ENTRY org.eclipse.m2e.core 4 0 2021-06-29 14:55:24.734`
+These logs contain error messages regarding crashes of the headless Eclipse (usually the last error message is the direct cause of the crash).
 	- **getHeadlessLogs** `/gamma/log/file` - Retrieves the logs of the Headless Gamma, if logging to file was enabled.
 This can be saved as a text file.
 Note that this request works only if logging to file is disabled when requesting, to avoid consistency issues.
-Example of logs: `júl.
-02, 2021 11:28:10 DE. hu.bme.mit.gamma.headless.server.OpenApiWebServer listWorkspacesAndProjects
-INFO:
-Currently ongoing operations:
-júl.
-02, 2021 11:28:10 DE. hu.bme.mit.gamma.headless.server.OpenApiWebServer listWorkspacesAndProjects
-INFO: 	none`
+These logs are can be seen on the terminal as well, and display the operation status of the server and the current steps of ongoing operations.
  - **DELETE**
 	- **deleteProject** `/gamma/workspace/{workspace}/project/{project}` Deletes the project from the project in the given workspace.
 	- **deleteWorkspace** `/gamma/workspace/{workspace}` - Deletes the given workspace if it exists and is empty.